jeffmcmahan/REQRELAY/README.md

 REQRELAY(myHandler, handler2, handlerN)
 ```

 `myHandler` simply throws when it encounters an error&#8212;there is no `next()`.
-REQRELAY will catch the error and pass it to it's default error handler, or to an error handler you've defined.
+REQRELAY will catch the error and pass it to its default error handler, or to an error handler you've defined.
 No more node server crashes means no more managing clusters.

 ## Simple, Flexible API
 Pass handler functions to `REQRELAY` as a list: